 Silent forces rule the world.
-The power of a man's life for good or evil is determined, not so Silent Forces Rule the World.

-much by what he says, as by what he is.
+The power of a man's life for good or evil is determined, not so much by what he says, as by what he is.
 The law of magnetic influences shows why this is so.
 Voluntary magnetism, being but a radiation of thought waves, corresponds in strength and character to the mentality that produces it.
-Cold intellectual thinking produces an intellectual magemotionality. netism: emotional magnetism: virtuous or vicious thoughts, feelings or desires produce a corresponding radiation; hence, as one thinks and feels, so will be his voluntary magnet-Now, since "like excites like," one's influence over others for good or evil necessarily corresponds to his inner thoughts, feelings and desires.
+Cold intellectual thinking produces an intellectual magnetism; emotionality, emotional magnetism; virtuous or vicious thoughts, feelings or desires produce a corresponding radiation; hence, as one thinks and feels, so will be his voluntary magnetism.
+Now, since "like excites like," one's influence over others for good or evil necessarily corresponds to his inner thoughts, feelings and desires.
 The significance of this fact is worthy of the most profound consideration.